erikwestra/mm-server/README.md

 ## Messages ##

 A **message** is the unit of communication between users.
+Messages can be freeform text, or they can include **actions** that need to be performed.
 Within the API, a message consists of the following information:

 > `conversation`
 >